ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

 	INSTR;
 {% endhighlight %}

-which is not valid _C_, since in _C_ if you omit the accolades, the if body will only consists of the first instruction which is not what you would expect.
+which is not valid _C_, since in _C_ if you omit the braces, the if body will only consists of the first instruction which is not what you would expect.

 The do while solve this by enclosing all our instructions in one scope.